All Products

 Note

-The value of the Timeout parameter must be a positive integer in the range of 10 to 86,400.
+The value of the Timeout parameter must be a positive integer from 10 to 86,400.
 Unit: seconds.
-86,400 seconds are equal to 24 hours.
+86,400 seconds is equal to 24 hours.
 Default value: 60.

 未安装驱动.png

-6. Check whether the installed GRID driver takes effect.
+6. Verify the GRID driver installation.

 1. Restart the GPU-accelerated instance.